-As an artist, you may be looking for new ways to sell your art.
+You may be looking for new ways to sell your art as an artist.
 One great way to do this is to sell your art at craft fairs.
 There are many reasons someone might want to start selling at craft fairs.

 Here are a few of them: